JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getRecoveryRolesCount.call()`

-Get the total number of addresses that are assigned a colony recovery role.
+Get the total number of addresses that are assigned the colony `RECOVERY` role.

 **Response**